hertssayf/ledgeboundgame-assignment-2/README.md

 **Cons**
 - More complex to design
-- Harder to keep the scope manageable
+- Harder to keep the project scope manageable

 ---